 The most effective way to keep your data private and secure is to focus on the fundamentals, Glance has adopted the following security practices.

 The Glance web application is built to resist attack.
-It uses dedicated web servers and database servers, with all unnecessary features removed to reduce the attack surface.
+We use locked-down dedicated web servers and database servers, with all unnecessary features removed to reduce the attack surface.
 Glance has development policies and tools in place to create code that resists injection, cross-site scripting, and request-forgery attacks.

 Glance uses cryptographically random (hard-to-guess) session keys with automatic expiration to resist credential-replay attacks.
-It stores only hashed passwords, hashed according to current security best practice.
+We store only hashed passwords, hashed according to current security best practice (Bcrypt with 16-character random salts).
 Each customer may select their own password-complexity standards.
 Glance's architectural design prohibits the downloading or uploading of any data to the session servers.

 Glance uses a host-based intrusion detection system to identify suspicious behavior.
 Server updates and patches are applied in accordance with the severity of the issues they address both weekly and monthly.
 Because attack vectors are always evolving, Glance tests its application for vulnerabilities at least twice a year with the latest version of tools such as BurpSuite and ZAPScan.
 All vulnerabilities are repaired as they are uncovered.
 Security policies are endorsed by the CTO.